Linear Causal Representation Learning from Unknown Multi-node Interventions: UMN interventional CRL algorithm

 \begin{theorem} Under Assumption~\ref{assumption:full-rank-environments} and regular UMN hard interventions for an additive noise model, outputs of Stage~4 of Algorithm~\ref{alg:ident} have the following properties. \begin{enumerate}[leftmargin=2em,topsep=0ex,itemsep=0ex] \item Estimate $\hat Z(X; \bH^*)$ satisfies perfect latent variable recovery.

-\item If $p_Z$ is adjacency-faithful to $\mcG$, then $\hat \mcG$ and $\mcG$ are related through a graph isomorphism. \end{enumerate} \end{theorem} Finally, we note that the computational cost of UMNI-CRL is dominated by the cardinality of the search space for aggregating the score differences, e.g., in the worst-case, Stage~2 has $\mcO((2\kappa)^n)$ complexity.
+\item If $p_Z$ is adjacency-faithful to $\mcG$, then $\hat \mcG$ and $\mcG$ are related through a graph isomorphism. \end{enumerate} \end{theorem} \begin{proof} See Appendix~\ref{appendix:proof-unmixing}. \end{proof} Finally, we note that the computational cost of UMNI-CRL is dominated by the cardinality of the search space for aggregating the score differences, e.g., in the worst-case, Stage~2 has $\mcO((2\kappa)^n)$ complexity.
 Therefore, the structure of the UMN interventions determines the complexity via its determinant.
-We elaborate on the range of $\kappa$ in Appendix~\ref{appendix:comp-complexity}.
+We elaborate on the computational complexity of the algorithm and the range of $\kappa$ in Appendix~\ref{appendix:comp-complexity}.